canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 Stop me if you've heard this one before: Finn and Jake encounter some strange magic person.
 They get embroiled in wacky events.
 A village we've never seen before is threatened, but they contain the threat they accidentally released.

 So Finn and Jake get some magic beans from a gnome knight, two good and one evil, which turn out to produce pods containing various things (pigs in costumes, magic wands, ice cream); the piglets turn out to be the evil ones, but they're weak to ice cream.
 None of these events are ever mentioned again.

+The best that can be said is that, for a Kent Osborne episode, this avoids the misogyny.

 ### Episode 14: _The Silent King_